 Outsource an external clinician network to cover all geographies

-Provide care to only the limited geographies that the business reasonably manage
+Provide care to only the limited geographies that the business can reasonably manage

 The economics of virtual care